This handbook, effective September 1, 2016, is the course outline for PSYCH 499A/B/C (Honours Thesis) from Fall 2016 and onward.

 It is also essential that students who are doing an empirical research project involving human or animal participants formally apply for ethics clearance, and that they receive ethics clearance before beginning data collection (see 'Obtaining Ethics Clearance for Research with Human or Animal Participants' for further details).

 The research proposal must be approved and signed by the student's thesis supervisor before the proposal is submitted to the thesis reviewer.
-Students can get a better idea of the content and format required for the research proposal by referring to the methods section of completed honours theses that are available for examination at the Psychology undergraduate office (PAS 3008).
+Students can get a better idea of the content and format required for the research proposal by referring to the methods section of completed honours theses.
 Students should keep a copy of their research proposal because the copy that is submitted to the thesis reviewer will not be returned.

 All PSYCH 499 students must complete the 'TCPS 2 Tutorial Course on Research Ethics (CORE)' before the research ethics application on which they are named is submitted for approval.
 In addition, all PSYCH 499 students must complete a "Researcher Training" session with the REG Coordinator.